kojiy7214/jsclass-logger/README.md

 <dl>
 <dt><a href="#getLogger">getLogger(desc)</a> ⇒ <code><a href="#Logger">Logger</a></code></dt>
 <dd><p>Get logger instance. supprted options are as below.<br>
--debug: true / false
+-debug: true / false<br>
--toFile: true / false
+-toFile: true / false<br>
--outDir: directory to output log file, by default it is &quot;./log/&quot;
+-outDir: directory to output log file, by default it is &quot;./log/&quot;<br>
--rotate: function to check when to rotate log file, should return true / false.
+-rotate: function to check when to rotate log file, should return true / false.<br>
--generation: log files to keep on disk
+-generation: log files to keep on disk<br>
--ts: timestamp format in YYYYMMDDhhmmsszzz format</p>
+-ts: timestamp format in YYYYMMDDhhmmsszzz format</p><br>
 </dd>
 </dl>